hmito/esj73web/faq_en.md

 ### Will receipts for the registration fee be issued?

 Yes.
-Receipts will be issued from RakuRaku Conference (ex- ONLINE CONF), not from the registration system.
-They will be available after 6th January, when RakuRaku Conference will be open.
+Receipts will be issued from RakuRaku-Conference (ex- ONLINE CONF), not from the registration system.
+They will be available after 6th January, when RakuRaku-Conference will be open.

 ### Is the registration fee taxable?